2018 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 S DCAM844,220unknownunknown

-The U.S. Mint produced over 1.25 billion circulation nickels in 2018, split nearly evenly between two facilities.
-The Philadelphia Mint struck 629,520,000 coins while the Denver Mint produced 626,880,000, showing remarkably balanced output between the two locations.
+The U.S. Mint produced over 1.25 billion circulation nickels in 2018, split nearly evenly between Philadelphia and Denver.
+The Philadelphia Mint struck 629,520,000 coins and the Denver Mint produced 626,880,000 — a remarkably balanced output showing how closely the two facilities coordinated production.

 Also Read: Jefferson Nickel Value (1938-Present)